-My father was an army career man.
-He signed up at the age of 21 and, after basic training, was shipped to Hawaii.
-Nice gig, except that this was 1940.
-Years later, he told me that on December 7, 1941, he was coming out of the mess hall after breakfast when a squadron of Japanese planes flew overhead.
-One dropped a bomb on a nearby water tower.
+On December 7, 1941, he was coming out of the mess hall after breakfast when a squadron of Japanese planes flew overhead.
+One plane dropped a bomb on a nearby water tower.
 Dad said he figured the pilot thought it was a fuel tank.
 From his perch on the mountain top in Schofield Barracks, Dad gazed below at the devastation in Pearl Harbor.
 Later, he was in charge of the burial detail for the sailors who were killed that day.

 Now a master sergeant, he was shipped stateside and assigned to train new recruits, which he did for about 18 months.
 In 1943, he was shipped to England, where he waited … and waited.
 As part of the Army Corps of Engineers, he used to say that he built bridges for the enemy to blow up, so on June 6, 1944, he was on a landing craft in the “second wave” of D-Day, going into Omaha Beach to clear the way for the infantry and to build bridges across Europe.

 If you do have a story to tell, please share it with us here.
 If you are a veteran or a military brat, here’s your chance.
 We’re looking for stories of veterans to add to our honor roll.
 Start by filing in your title below, then click to tell your story.

 As a way of honoring the veterans in our communities, I've set up this page for you to tell your own story.